 See medieval city walls from the seaside, paddle your way to Betina cave, hidden cave reachable only by the sea, where you can swim and snorkel in the crystal clear waters of the Adriatic, or if you are brave enough, try cliff jumping.
 Cliff is 9 meters height and the worst thing that could happen is that you end up on YouTube fail compilation!
 You will also see Villa Sheherezade, which is popular with celebrities and the price goes up to €7500 per night!
 Who knows, maybe you spot someone famous on the balcony.

 The tour lasts around 3 hours and it is a top thing to do in Dubrovnik.
-No experience is necessary and it requires low fitness level.
+No experience is necessary and it requires a low fitness level.

 Tip: Tour company will provide you dry-bag and a waterproof barrel for all your valuables.

-There is an option to do morning, afternoon or sunset tour.
-We recommend you the morning one because it is less hot and there are fewer people than on the sunset one.
+There is an option to do morning, afternoon, or sunset tour.
+We recommend the morning one because it is less hot and there are fewer people than on the sunset one.
 You can also rent a kayak and go on your own.
 Just watch out for speed boats and cruise ships.
 And sharks.
 Nothing serious.

 Don’t forget to bring sunscreen and a hat with you!